plues/data/docs.md

 #### Gruops and sessions

 Each `<unit>` can have several `<group>` nodes, each group is a set of events that are considered equivalent, i.e. students have to choose one of the possible groups to complete the unit.
-Each `<gruop>` can have a half-semester attribute.
+Each `<group>` can have a half-semester attribute.
 The attribute indicates, that all sessions in the group are only taught for half a semester.
 The value of the attribute represents in which half of the semester the sessions in the group take place.
 Possible values are "first" or "second".
 Each `<group>` is composed of several sessions, sessions are represented planned teaching events.
 Each session has the following attributes:

 - `day`: Abbreviated day of the week ("mon", "tue", etc.).